nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 that, unlike militarily imposed rule, the aim is a real, sustainable and just peace- beneficial for all- and not just a temporary pause plastered over by the increasing use of military power and social controls.
 Why should we all voluntarily limit our national power?
+We should do it because that leads to a lasting peace, which benefits us all.
 In a speech arguing for a nuclear test-ban treaty (which Khrushchev liked so much he ordered printed in Pravda), JFK put it [like this](https://www.jfklibrary.org/asset-viewer/archives/jfkwha-190-002):